 How to Avoid Holes in Your Tufting Fabric (and Fix Them Easily)

-Why do holes appear in tufting fabric?
+Why do holes appear in the tufting fabric?

-1. Poor quality or poorly chosen canvas
+1. A poor quality or poorly chosen canvas

 3. Excessive or irregular pressure

-How to repair a hole in tufting fabric?
+How to repair a hole in tufting fabric

 Option 1 – Apply a patch to the back